Tag Archives: Australia

 off

 Teaching Handwriting Teaching Handwriting can be straight-forward.
 It’s a matter of learning a few phrases for regular repetition and a few others.
 It’s like learning to drive.
 Once you know what you’re doing, it’s easy and automatic.
-Work on the small letters first, then the capital letters.
-Many books and classroom methods teach the two […]
+Links: This Page will be informative: Early Primary School, Page An early literacy lesson pack: “His Name is Nip” […]

 Post Tagged with : ,